sormuras/jigsaw-quick-start/README.md

     Start.java
 ```

-Implement the action logic, for example, `Start.java` could look like this:
+For example, `Start.java` can be implemented like this:
 ```java
 public class Start {
     public static void main(String... args) {